johannschopplich/kirby-helpers/docs/env.md

-# Env
+# Dotenv

-Loads environment variables from `.env` automatically.
+Loads environment variables from a local `.env` file automatically.
 This helps to store project credentials or variables outside of your code or if you want to have development and production access in different locations.

 ## Configuration